 - The type and quantity of income

-- Whether or not the asset or account was established during the tax year
+- Whether or not you established the asset or account during the tax year

-- Whether or not the asset or account was closed during the fiscal year
+- Whether or not you closed the asset or account during the fiscal year

-- Whether or not the asset or account is owned jointly with a spouse
+- Whether or not you jointly owned the asset or account with your spouse

 2. Who should file IRS Form 8938?